elhamng/Data-Science/README.md

   correlation is symmetrical with respect to both variables.
 This is very important for causality.
 Correlation does not imply causation.

   ## Inferential statistics

+  Inferential statistics takes data from a sample and makes inferences about the larger population from which the sample was drawn.
+Using a random sample, we can generalize from the sample to the broader population.
+The difference between the sample statistic and the population value is the sampling error.
+Inferential statistics incorporate estimates of this error into the statistical results.
-  what is distribution ?  point estimates and confidence intervals ?
+  The most common methodologies in inferential statistics are hypothesis tests, confidence intervals, and regression analysis. what is distribution ?  point estimates and confidence intervals ?
   A distribution is a function that shows the possible values for a variable and how often they occur.
 Uniform distribution , normal distributions and exponential distribution.